-Debt to Equity Ratio (DER) s the ratio used to assess debt with equity.
-This ratio is resulted by comparing all debt, including current debt and all equity.
-This ratio is useful to see the amount of funds provided by the borrower (creditor) with the owner of the company.
-In other words, this ratio serves to know every rupiah of its own capital that is used for debt guarantees (Kasmir, 2016).
-For creditors (banks), the greater the DER, the less profitable it will be because the greater the risk posseed by the failure that may occur in the company.
+Debt to Equity Ratio (DER) is the ratio used to assess debt with equity.
+This ratio is resulted by comparing all the debts, including current debts and all equities.
+This ratio is useful to see the funds provided by the borrower (creditor) with the company owners.
+In other words, this ratio serves to see every rupiah of its own capital that is used for debt guarantees (Kasmir, 2016).
+For creditors (banks), the greater the DER, the less profitable it can be due to the greater risk that may occur in the company.
 However, for companies, the bigger the DER, the better.
 The following is the DER calculation formula: